-Figure 129: Serial Gateway - Sample Topology
+Figure 127: Serial Gateway - sample topology

 The router's serial gateway function lets you establish serial connectivity across the Internet or with another network.
-Serial devices (meters, PLC, etc.) can then upload and download data, see Figure 129.
-Configuration is done in the Configuration section.
-Mobile WAN with the Expansion Port 1 item for
+Serial devices (meters, PLC, etc.) can then upload and download data.
+(See Fig. 127.)
+To use this function the router model must have a serial interface (port).
+Options include RS232, RS485-232 or RS232-485-ETH.

-Configuration is done in the Configuration section, Mobile WAN, with the Expansion Port 1 item for RS232, or Expansion Port 2 for RS485.
-In this example, the RS232 interface of the router is used.
+Configuration is done in the Configuration section, Mobile WAN, with the Expansion Port 1 item (or Expansion Port 2, for RS422 and RS485).
+In this example, the router is equipped with an RS232 interface (port).

-Mobile WAN Configuration: Mobile WAN configuration is the same as in the previous examples.
+Mobile WAN configuration Mobile WAN configuration is the same as in the previous examples.
 Just insert the SIM card into the SIM1 slot at the back of the router and attach the antenna to the ANT connector at the front.
 No extra configuration is needed (depending on the SIM card used).
 For more details see Chapter 3.4.1.

-Expansion Port 1 Configuration: The RS232 interface (port) can be configured in the Configuration section, via the Expansion Port 1 item, see Figure 130.)
+Expansion Port 1 configuration The RS232 interface (port) can be configured in the Configuration section, via the Expansion Port 1 item.
+(See fig. 128.)
 You will need to enable the RS232 port by checking Enable expansion port 1 access over TCP/UDP.
 You may edit the serial communication parameters (not needed in this example).
 The important items are Protocol, Mode and Port.
 These set the parameters of communication out to the network and the Internet.
 In this example the TCP protocol is chosen, and the router will work as a server listening on the 2345 TCP port.
 Confirm the configuration clicking the Apply button.